aliilgimdemirel/Lcthw/ex18/Readme.md

 ## other findings;
 ### Xcredit 3
-Passing in the wrong function is sort of a disaster bcz the compiler does not given an Error !
+Passing in the wrong function is sort of a disaster because the compiler does not even give an Error!

 > `test_sorting(numbers, count, die);`